-Valuation techniques Significant unobservable inputs Unlisted fund investment Adjusted net assets value Underlying asset's value
+Unlisted fund investment Adjusted net asset value Underlying assets' value

-The fair value of unlisted fund investment is determined using adjusted net assets value.
+The fair value of unlisted fund investment is determined using adjusted net asset value.
 The fair value measurement is positively correlated to the underlying assets' values.
-As at 31 March 2020, it is estimated that with all other variables held constant, an increase/decrease in underlying assets' values by 5% would have decreased/increased the Company's loss by approximately HK\$61,000 (2019: approximately HK\$124,000).
+As at 31 March 2021, it is estimated that with all other variables held constant, an increase/decrease in underlying assets' values by 5% would have decreased/increased the Company's loss by approximately HK\$nil (2020: approximately HK\$61,000).